 Blockchain has been receiving powerful backing recently.
 Banks from all over the world have united under the command of New York-based financial innovation firm R3 CEV to study and adopt the technology for financial sphere.
 The consortium strives to develop robust shared ledger solutions.
 Blockchain is characterized by a low risk of fraud and high level of transparency which makes it able to transform financial market technology platforms.

 R3 blockchain project has already made a move and tested a system intended to apply blockchain for making trading much faster and cheaper.
-The 11 banks-participants from four continents used a Microsoft platform, which runs on a blockchain built by Ethereum, for the test.
+The 11 banks-participants from four continents used a Microsoft platform, which runs on a blockchain built on Ethereum, for the test.

 Each bank used its own computer and transferred “Ether” to each other – Ethereum’s equivalent of bitcoin.
 The transactions were settled almost instantaneously.
 To compare, traditionally banks need several days for settlement, depending on the asset class.